 Step 3: Start the Wheels Turning

 Once you have a workable plan, it’s time to get real.
-Depending on how formal your wedding will be, and how great the competition for vendors in your area is, you may be looking at 18 months until your wedding day, or you may have just a few weeks to go.
+Depending on how formal your wedding will be and how great the competition for vendors in your area is, you may be looking at 18 months until your wedding day, or you may have just a few weeks to go.
 But you’ll have that part straightened out from your research in Step 2.
-Now you need to:

 Choose a wedding dress